-Cassandra L. Hill is the Director of Legal Writing and an Assistant Professor of Law at Texas Southern University Thurgood Marshall School of Law (TMSL), where she teaches legal analysis and writing.
+Cassandra L. Hill is the Associate Dean for Research and Faculty Development and a Professor of Law at Texas Southern University Thurgood Marshall School of Law, where she teaches legal analysis and writing, professional responsibility, and wills and trusts.
 Professor Hill began her teaching career at UCLA School of Law and practiced in the areas of tax and employee benefits law at Baker Botts LLP.
 She also served as a federal law clerk for the Honorable Vanessa D. Gilmore, United States District Court Judge.
 As a law professor, Professor Hill provides students with an engaging and dynamic academic environment that serves the needs of students with different learning styles.
 She teaches students practice-oriented lawyering skills using a variety of subject matters and a process-based approach to skill development.

-Professor Hill's research interests include legal education and assessment, legal writing pedagogy, learning theory, and employment law matters.
-Her article, Peer Editing: A Comprehensive Pedagogical Approach to Maximize Assessment Opportunities, Integrate Collaborative Learning, and Achieve Desired Outcomes, was published in the Nevada Law Journal (Spring 2011).
+Professor Hill's research interests include legal education and assessment, legal writing pedagogy, and learning theory.
+Her article, The Elephant in the Law School Assessment Room: The Role of Student Responsibility and Motivating our Students to Learn, was published in volume 45 of the Howard Law Journal and her article, Peer Editing: A Comprehensive Pedagogical Approach to Maximize Assessment Opportunities, Integrate Collaborative Learning, and Achieve Desired Outcomes, was published in volume 11, number 3 of the Nevada Law Journal.
 In addition, her article (co-authored with Katherine Vukadin), Now I See: Redefining the Post-Grade Conference as Process and Substance Assessment, was the lead article in volume 45 of the Howard Law Journal.
 Professor Hill also has written several essays on law school and legal writing pedagogy.

-Professor Hill is a member of the Legal Writing Institute (LWI) and the Association of Legal Writing Directors.
-In addition, Professor Hill is the Managing Editor for the LWI Monograph Series.
+Professor Hill is a member of Board of Directors of the Legal Writing Institute.
+In addition, Professor Hill is the past-Managing Editor for the LWI Monograph Series.
 She has served on the Program Committee for the AALS Section on Legal Writing, Reasoning, and Research and the AALS Section on Teaching Methods.
-She is the Secretary for the Diversity Committee of the AALS Section on Legal Writing, Reasoning, and Research.
 Professor Hill is the founder of Prep for Law, a law school preparation consulting company.

-Katherine T. Vukadin is an Assistant Professor of Law at Thurgood Marshall School of Law, where she teaches legal analysis and writing.
+Katherine T. Vukadin is a Professor of Law at Thurgood Marshall School of Law, where she teaches legal analysis and writing, appellate advocacy and health law.
 She began her legal career as an associate in the trial department at Baker Botts L.L.P.